Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Vibrational eigenvectors of optic modes

-In the actual situation, the in-plane optic modes of Cr atoms would mix with that of halogen atoms with same irreducible representation to some extent.
-The $E_g$ optic mode shown in Fig. \ref{in-plane modes-3b}, with the distance between Cr atoms varying during vibration, is particularly sensitive to the magnetic order of CrI$_3$.\cite{webster2018distinct} Webster et.al. show that when the magnetic order transition from anti-ferromagnetic (AFM) to FM, the frequency of $E_g$ modes increase while their intensity decrease, which corresponding to distinct spin-phonon interaction.\cite{webster2018distinct} The increase of frequency is due to the enhancement of the effective force constant by super-exchange interaction in ferromagnetic phase.This spin-phonon interaction also present at the transition of interlayer magnetic order which has been reported in magneto-Raman spectroscopy study of multilayered CrI$_3$.\cite{mccreary2020distinct}
+Indeed, the in-plane optic modes of Cr atoms would mix with that of halogen atoms with the same irreducible representation to some extent.
+Fig. \ref{in-plane modes-3b} shows the $E_g$ optic mode.
+It can be seen that the distance between Cr atoms varying during vibration is particularly sensitive to the magnetic order of CrI$_3$.\cite{webster2018distinct} Webster et.al. found that when the magnetic order transitions from anti-ferromagnetic (AFM) to FM, the frequency of $E_g$ modes increase while their intensity decreases, which corresponds to distinct spin-phonon interaction.\cite{webster2018distinct} The frequency increase is due to the enhancement of the effective force constant by super-exchange interaction in the ferromagnetic phase.
+This spin-phonon interaction is also present at the transition of interlayer magnetic order which has been reported in magneto-Raman spectroscopy study of multilayered CrI$_3$.\cite{mccreary2020distinct}